top of page

 Jennifer Tetrick.jpg

-Hello, I'm Jenn Tetrick.
-I'm blessed to be an encouraging example of how one can overcome traumas and lead a fully triumphant life.
+Jennifer joined Rest Stop Ministries in 2023.
+With Jennifer on the team, our residents are blessed with an encouraging example of how one can overcome traumas and lead a fully triumphant life.

-As a survivor of multiple layers of abuse, including child sexual abuse and domestic violence, I have a heart to share his glory through volunteering with nonprofit organizations that minister to women still in the sex industry.
-I've worked with a multitude of women starting as a CNA in nursing school, specializing in women's healthcare for over 11 years, followed by 7 years of emergency room care at a local hospital, then volunteering with Whispers of Hope, an outreach for women who are still working in the sexual industry.
-God's guidance, paired with these experiences, have equipped me with a deep understanding of the benefits of trauma-informed, culturally sensitive, and strengths-based approaches to working with survivors of sex trafficking.
+As a survivor of multiple layers of abuse, including child sexual abuse and domestic violence, she has a heart to share His glory through working with nonprofit organizations that minister to women still in the sex industry.
+She has worked with a multitude of women during her years of serving.
+She started as a CNA in nursing school, specialized in women's healthcare for over 11 years, followed by 7 years of emergency room care at a local hospital.
+She then volunteered with Whispers of Hope, an outreach for women who are still working in the sex industry.
+God's guidance, paired with these experiences, have equipped Jenn with a deep understanding of the benefits of trauma-informed, culturally sensitive, and strengths-based approaches to working with survivors of sex trafficking.

-As Survivor Care Coordinator, I meet with each resident to develop and implement goals, navigating post-traumatic growth while focusing on personal strength, new possibilities, greater appreciation for life, spiritual development, and building close relationships.
+As Survivor Care Coordinator, Jennifer meets with each resident to develop and implement goals, navigating post-traumatic growth while focusing on personal strength, new possibilities, greater appreciation for life, spiritual development, and building close relationships.

 Brenda Miller